tourkaman/PDC-support-web/documents/starting/get_account/get_account.rst

 .. index:: Getting an account at PDC
 .. _get_account:

-Getting an account at PDC
+Step 2: Applying for an account
 =========================

 TODO: Apply for PDC account
 TODO: hyperlink to 'time allocation' basics

 SUPR Account
 ############